mcornell/watir-page-helper/features/simple_elements/README.md

       h1 :main_heading, :id => 'main_heading'
     end

-A `main_heading` will be generated to access the h1 element with id main_heading and a `main_heading_h1` method will be generated to access the watir element.
+A `main_heading` method will be generated to access the h1 element with id main_heading and a `main_heading_h1` method will be generated to access the watir element.